CapuccinoFroth/melodyonchain/README.md

+# 🎶🎻🎺 ChainMelody

-# 🎶🎻🎺 "ChainMelody" - Creating Music from On-Chain Transaction Activity Using Chainlink CCIP
+### Creating Music from On-Chain Transaction Activity Using Chainlink CCIP

 In phase 1 the project generates personalized music using on-chain transaction activity while leveraging Chainlink’s products like CCIP.
 In phase 2, the project will combine the worlds of DeFi, cross-chain interoperability, and AI-generated music to create a unique user experience and we will use  Functions and Automation.